For many copywriters, becoming an editor seems like a dream job. However, breaking into editing can be difficult and competition for jobs is intense.

 If you’d prefer to take on a role as a magazine or online content editor, you may find that an internship is the most effective route into this type of publishing.
 Through such schemes, you can gain real-world experience of working as a journalist or editor and see for yourself whether such a job is (or isn’t) right for you.
 Social media sites such as LinkedIn and job boards such as Indeed can be a vital resource if you’re searching for these types of positions.

-And while many people believe internships are only for college students or recent graduates, with an increasing number of publishing bosses becoming aware of the need for diversity in the media, certain publications are now opening their internship schemes to those without a college degree.
+You might think that internships are only for college students or recent graduates.
+But as more publishing bosses are now becoming aware of the need for diversity in the media, there are some internship programs open to those without a college degree.

 Companies that hire stay-at-home editors